tamkimd/Catch-Pokemon/README.md

 # Catch Pokemon
  **Auto catch pokemon( Pokemon xy ) with Python**
  ## Introduction ##
-  This is tool to automatically find Abra Pokemon and catch them.
+  This is a tool to automatically find and catch Abra Pokemon.
   ![](pkm.gif)

   ## Install ##